Hyundai Tiburon: Equipment and safety

 The 2004–2007 models received a 4/5 star rating from the National Highway Traffic Safety Administration in the USA.

 Powertrain

-In the US, the 5-speed retained standard on the GS, GT, and GT Limited, while the upscale SE model came only with a six-speed manual.
-A four-speed automatic transmission with Shiftronic was available for all models.
+In the US, the 5-speed retained standard on the GS, GT, and GT Limited, while the upscale SE model came only with a six-speed manual and the 2.7L V6 engine.
+A four-speed automatic transmission with Shiftronic was available for all models except the SE.

 In the UK and Middle East, the 5-speed manual is standard on the 1.6L and 2.0L versions, while a 6-speed is standard on the top of line 2.7L FX model, A four-speed automatic transmission with Shiftronic was available for 2.0L & 2.7L as well.